zevv/nmqtt/README.md

-# Native Nim MQTT client library
+# Native Nim MQTT client library and binaries

 This is a hybrid package including a native Nim MQTT library and binaries for a MQTT broker, publisher and subscriber.